You want to be happy with yourself and your life. Who doesn't?

-People who learn to make themselves happy are content and don't buy in to the old stories and limiting beliefs they may once have had about themselves.
+People who learn to make themselves happy don't buy into the old stories and limiting beliefs they may once have had about themselves.

 It's hard to be happy when you aren't living your truth, when you are trying to be someone else, or please others at the expense of your true self.

 People who are happy with themselves give up people-pleasing and embrace their authenticity.

 Life can get busy and overwhelming, and sometimes we get addicted to the adrenaline-fueled lifestyle of busy schedules and full to-do lists.

 But this adrenaline addiction does a number on your health, peace of mind, and relationships — all of which are necessary for happiness.
 Ask yourself what you most feel stressed about, and take action to relieve it.

 When we're too afraid or too busy to go to the doctor, we're creating a subtle layer of stress and potentially harming our health.
 Taking care of our bodies is part of loving ourselves, and self-love is imperative for a happy life.